 Read History Log

 History log files by default named

 screenlog.id .
 They are simple text files and can be read with cat like below.

 $ cat screenlog.0

 After enabling terminal logging we disable it with the same command for enabling like below.

-While working multliple windows we can run some command and switch to the next windows.
-How can we notified if previous windows command is completed?
-Screen has bility to monitor windows and provides notifications if the commands have finished.
+While working multiple windows we can run some command and switch to the next windows.
+How can we notify if previous windows command is completed?
+The screen has ability to monitor windows and provides notifications if the commands have finished.

-Simply issuing same command t enable monitor will disable monitorig for the current window.
+Simply issuing same command t enable monitor will disable monitoring for the current window.

 Lock Screen Session

 Screen session have the ability to lock which is very similar like desktop managers screen lock.
 To unlock screen current users system password should be entered.